pasqualerossi/42-School-Exam-Rank-02/README.md

 # Norminette

-No Norminette in the Exam 💻
+No Norminette in the Exam

-# 42 Adelaide
+# Exam Details

-Time Limit: 3 Hours 🕒
+The Exam has 4 questions total.
+A random question is picked from each level (1-4).
+If you fail the exam, then you will restart at Level 1 again, when you retake the exam next time.

 # Exam Questions

-The Exam has 4 questions total, with a random question picked from each level, starting from level 1 to level 4:

-### Question 1 (Level 1)
+### Question 1 is from Level 1

   - first_word
   - fizzbuzz